Self-Registration Stations and Electronic Sales Kiosks

 Wisconsin State Park System

-Electronic pay kiosks are available at some state park properties to pay for vehicle admission stickers and state trail passes.
-These kiosks offer visitors the option of paying by credit card (cash and check are not accepted at the kiosks).
+Electronic sales kiosks are available at some state park properties to pay for vehicle admission stickers and state trail passes.
+These kiosks offer visitors the option of paying by credit card (cash and check are not accepted at the electronic kiosks).
 Once credit card payment has been approved, visitors will receive a printed receipt with the purchase date and items purchased.
 A receipt for an annual sticker/pass must be redeemed (see below).

-How to redeem electronic pay kiosk receipts
+How to redeem electronic sales kiosk receipts

 If a daily admission sticker or state trail pass is purchased, the printed receipt serves as the daily sticker/pass.